Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-> This code is only the starting point of our discussion and is not yet functional.
+> This code is only the starting point of our discussion and is not functional yet.
 > The real final version of this contract will appear at the end of this section.

 Look at the code of `SimplePonzi.java` above.
 The contract has a single